imaginamundo/deno-react-server/Readme.md

 The context param that is received from the handler, is the same that Oak (https://github.com/oakserver/oak) is using.

 ## Missing pieces:
+- [ ] Fix React Hooks (Error from different versions for React, ReactDOM and ReactDOMServer);
 - [ ] Remove folders `/public` and `/src` (These files are examples to show how this project works);
 - [X] API routes;
 - [ ] Styling;